BMI Calculator for Men

 BMI uses the same formula for men and women: weight (kg) divided by height (m) squared.
 In imperial units, the formula is weight (lbs) x 703 / height (inches) squared.
 The interpretation thresholds are also the same: under 18.5 is underweight, 18.5-24.9 is normal, 25-29.9 is overweight, and 30+ is obese.
 However, because men typically have more muscle mass and different fat distribution patterns than women, the health implications of a given BMI may differ between sexes.
 For a full explanation, see our BMI formula guide or try the standard BMI calculator.

 Yes.
-Multiple studies have demonstrated that weight loss -- particularly the reduction of visceral fat -- leads to meaningful increases in testosterone levels.
-One large meta-analysis found that weight loss through caloric restriction alone increased testosterone by approximately 2.9 nmol/L in men who were overweight or obese.
-Combining diet with resistance training produces even greater improvements because muscle tissue itself supports healthy testosterone production.
-Even a 5-10% reduction in body weight can produce noticeable hormonal improvements.
+Weight loss, particularly reduction of visceral fat, is associated with increases in serum testosterone in men who are overweight or obese.
+Combining diet with resistance training tends to produce larger improvements because muscle tissue itself supports testosterone production.
+Modest weight loss produces measurable hormonal improvements; discuss individual targets with a clinician.
 For practical strategies, see our guides on how to lower BMI and healthy weight tips.

 Other Calculators